Chapter 18.60

 3. Greater biologic and hydrologic functions will be achieved.

 F. Surface water management or flood control alterations shall not be considered enhancement unless other functions are simultaneously improved.
 (Ord.
+O-24-831 § 1 (Exh.
+C); Ord.
 O-06-333 § 1).

-18.60.325 Wildlife habitat conservation areas.
+18.60.326 Fish and wildlife habitat conservation areas.

-1. Identification of any nonaquatic priority species, or endangered, threatened, sensitive or candidate species that have a primary association with habitat on or adjacent to the project area, and assessment of potential project impacts to the use of the site by the species;
+1. Identification of any non-aquatic priority species, or endangered, threatened, sensitive or candidate species that have a primary association with habitat on or adjacent to the project area, and assessment of potential project impacts to the use of the site by the species;

-2. A discussion of any federal, State, or local special management recommendations, including Washington State Department of Fish and Wildlife habitat management recommendations, that have been developed for species or habitats located on or adjacent to the project area;
+2. A discussion of any federal, State, or local special management recommendations, including Washington Department of Fish and Wildlife habitat management recommendations, that have been developed for species or habitats located on or adjacent to the project area;

-3. A discussion of any ongoing management practices that will protect habitat after the project site has been developed, including any proposed monitoring, maintenance, and adaptive management programs;
+3. A discussion of any ongoing management practices that will protect habitat after the project site has been developed, including any proposed monitoring, maintenance, and adaptive management programs.

-4. When appropriate, due to the type of habitat or species present or the project area conditions, the Director may also require the habitat management plan to include an evaluation by the Washington State Department of Fish and Wildlife or other qualified expert regarding the applicant’s analysis and the effectiveness of any proposed mitigating measures or programs, to include any recommendations as appropriate.
+4. If there is a potential impact, the Director may also require the habitat management plan to include an evaluation by the Washington Department of Fish and Wildlife or other qualified expert regarding the applicant’s analysis and the effectiveness of any proposed mitigating measures or programs, to include any recommendations as appropriate.

 2. Plant or wildlife species not indigenous to Western Washington shall be excluded from habitat conservation areas and associated buffers unless authorized by a State or federal permit or approval.